Notion AI Review: Can It Speed Up Your Writing and Workflows?

 1. Notion AI

-What it does: Built into Notion, it generates content (drafts, blog posts, emails), summarizes long notes, rewrites text, converts bullets into paragraphs, and extracts meeting takeaways—everything directly inside pages and databases.
+What it does: Built into Notion, it offers content generation (drafts, blog posts, emails), summarization, rewriting, bullet-to-paragraph conversion, and meeting notes extraction directly in pages and databases.

-When to use it: Use Notion AI when you want to stay in one place—draft inside the document, summarize meeting notes tied to a project, or generate task descriptions that sit alongside the related content.
+When to use it: Use Notion AI when you want minimal context switching—draft inside the doc, summarize meeting notes linked to your project, or generate task descriptions that automatically live alongside related content.

-Who it's for: Notion users, small teams, and knowledge workers who value convenience and tight integration with their existing workspace.
+Who it's for: Notion users, small teams, knowledge workers who want convenience and tight integration with their existing workspace.

 Short example: Prompt: “Summarize this 1,200-word product feedback thread into 5 action items.”
 Output: five concise action items inserted below the thread, linked to the project page.